Emrys-Hong/programming_notes/magic_n_tricks/jupyter_notebook.md

-press shift + tab for arg help press shift + tab twice for documentation help press ?string search for documentation and have the same effect as shift + tab
+press shift + tab for arg help press shift + tab twice for documentation help press ?string search for documentation and have the same effect as shift + tab press ?? string search for see the actual code for documentation !ls *.csv press ! to execute terminal command

 ```
 # uncommon tricks